knative/release/README.md

 ### Cut the branch

-Now you're ready to create the `release-v.y` branch.
+Now you're ready to create the `release-x.y` branch.
 This can be done by using the GitHub UI:

 1. Click on the branch selection box at the top level page of the repository.